Ekinoxis-evm/digitalhouse/README.md

 - ✅ ReentrancyGuard on all critical functions
 - ✅ Access control with Ownable pattern
 - ✅ Input validation and require statements
-- ✅ PYUSD-only payments (no direct ETH)
+- ✅ No direct ETH handling (PYUSD only)
 - ✅ Pausable for emergencies
 - ⏳ External audit pending (OpenZeppelin/ConsenSys)